jlbren/GenArchDB/README.md

 ###Trouble Shooting
 * If a sqlite process is terminated unexpectedly, the datadabase may become locked and display the following message upon next attempted access: `Error: database is locked `.
-The corersponding process must therefore be properly terminated in order to execute subsequent queries.
+The corresponding process must therefore be properly terminated in order to execute subsequent queries.
 	* From a unix commandline this may be accomplished using the following:
 		* ` fuser genarch.db ` (displays process IDs currently associated with genarch.db)
 			* example result: `/genarch.db:  438 `